 Live resin can be consumed in a few different ways.

-Most people dab live resin.
-To do so, you’ll need a dab rig, torch, and nail, or an e-nail.
+Dabbing is the most popular way to consume live resin.
+To do so, you’ll need a dab rig, torch, and nail, or an e-nail or e-rig.
 You’ll also need a dab tool to handle the concentrate and place it in the nail, most likely something with a scoop on it, given live resin’s goopy consistency.

 Be sure to use a dabber tool to get the live resin into the oven or bowl of the dab pen.
 Then just adjust the temperature, press the button, and inhale.